-Zcherihybrid adds the concept of CSRs which contain a capability where the address field is visible in Integer Pointer Mode (e.g. 'mtvec') and the full capability is visible in Capability Pointer Mode through a different name (e.g. 'mtvecc').
+Zcherihybrid adds the concept of CSRs which contain a capability where the address field is visible in Integer Pointer Mode (e.g. mtvec) and the full capability is visible in Capability Pointer Mode through a different name (e.g. mtvecc).
 These are referred to as extended CSRs.
+Also, Zcherihybrid adds the new capability CSRs listed in [Table 31](#).